Capgemini/Apollo/docs/getting-started-guides/vagrant.md

 sh bootstrap/apollo-launch.sh
 ```

+Note: You will either have to run the above command as sudo or have your hosts file writeable for the user running the command

 Vagrant will set up a 3 node mesos-master cluster and 1 mesos-slave.
 By default the master nodes will each take up 256MB and 1 CPU.
 The slave will take 1024MB and 2 CPUs.

 By default the web interfaces should be available on -